schalkneethling/150days-of-html/content/book/day003/_index.md

 <title translate="no" lang="fr">Revoir Paris | Roland Dyens</title>
 ```

 That covers the `title` element and the third element of our journey through HTML.
-Tomorrow we will cover an element many people have probably never heard of. 🤔 That is all I am saying for now though. 😸
+Tomorrow we will cover an element many people have probably never heard of. 🤔 But that is where we will leave it for now. 😸

 ## Related Reading